esphere-dumal/dismas/README.md

 Dismas is a simple Operator dispatching job into each nodes in a k8s cluster.

 ## Description
-Dismas is built by Kubebuilder, and is able to be deployed by helmx
+Dismas is built by Kubebuilder, and is able to be deployed by helm.
+Added github action to build and push a docker image.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.